snakemake/snakemake/docs/snakefiles/rules.rst

 Continuously updated input
 --------------------------

-Form Snakemake 8.2 on, it is possible to define rules that continuously accept input.
+From Snakemake 8.2 on, it is possible to define rules that continuously accept new input files during workflow execution.
-This is useful for example for streaming data analysis.
+This is useful for scenarios like streaming data analysis.
 The feature works by defining a synchronized Python queue for obtaining input files via the helper function ``from_queue``:

 .. code-block:: python